microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/10-swagger-endpoint.md

 ### 1. External Script Hash

-[Content Security Policy (CSP)](https://www.w3.org/TR/CSP3/#external-hash) offers using a `hash` to allow the execution of specific scripts on a page in a way that ensures that the content matches their expectations.
+[Content Security Policy (CSP)](https://www.w3.org/TR/CSP3/#external-hash) offers using a `hash` to allow the execution of specific scripts on a page that ensures the content matches their expectations.

 First step is to use the `Content-Security-Policy` HTTP response header field.
 It is the preferred mechanism for delivering a policy from a server to a client.